 Whether you’re about to head out or want to plan ahead, a good weather app will help you to be prepared.

-Not so long ago, knowing the weather ahead was pretty much guesswork or involved tuning into a daily weather forecast that wasn’t always reliable.
+Not so long ago, knowing the weather ahead was pretty much guesswork or involved tuning to the daily weather forecast that wasn’t always reliable.
 However, times have changed and predicted the weather is now a much more exact science, with forecasts being updated on a continual basis according to the latest information.
 As well as this, the majority of us now use a mobile device, and this means apps can bring us the information we’re looking for straight to our fingertips.

 There are a ton of weather apps for Android available on the Google Play Store, and they can be extremely useful for finding out the latest weather forecast, especially if you live in a changeable climate.
-If you want to know whether to pack a bikini, take an umbrella to work, or whether to go camping at the weekend, a decent weather app can help you to plan your day or week ahead.
+If you want to know whether to pack a bikini, take an umbrella to work, or go camping at the weekend, a decent weather app can help you plan your day or week.
 Maybe, for instance, you want to know whether it’s best to plan a picnic for Saturday or Sunday or want to know whether you’ll need your thickest coat if you’re planning to go to an outside event.

-The huge choice of weather apps includes many different features, but of course, there is always some that shine while others are not so good.
-Therefore, finding the best weather app for Android can be a daunting task, so we’ve down the legwork for you and tested many of the top ones available.
+The huge choice of weather apps includes many different features, but there is always some that shine while others are not so good.
+Therefore, finding the best weather app for Android can be a daunting task, so we’ve down the legwork for you and tested many of the top ones.
 Our selections of the best weather app for Android covers a wide variety, and we found all of the following worked well and were very reliable (for the vast majority of the time).
 All of the following apps are free to download, though some include in-app purchases, either to remove ads or for additional features.

 AccuWeather is our go-to weather app as it has just about everything we can think of as far as the weather is concerned, and it has an extremely user-friendly interface.
 You’ll find real-time severe weather alerts, a hurricane tracker feature, and weather radar maps for tracking, and if you’re planning to travel, you’ll benefit from MinuteCast minute-by-minute local forecasts for the following two hours and RealFeel Temperature for the conditions right now.
 Use it for when you’re home or away as its accuracy is second to none, and the app supports a choice of Celsius or Fahrenheit and also supports numerous languages.

 Another handy feature of AccuWeather is a Daily Snapshot weather widget enabling you to quickly access what you can expect that day.
-It’s worth noting that the app is free but in-app purchases are available.
+It’s worth noting that the app is free but, in-app purchases are available.
 However, there’s plenty to enjoy without having to spend money, so do check it out.